Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is extremely concise: two sentences and a tip.
-The main purpose is front-loaded, and no extraneous information is present.
-Every part earns its place.
+The description is extremely concise: two sentences and a tip, with no extraneous words.
+It is front-loaded with the main purpose.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.